zhaoan12/PixelFX/README.md

 # Image Filtering using CUDA

 This is the implementation of image filters, including Box Filter, Median Filter, Sobel Filter, Laplacian Filter, Sharpenning Filter, TV Filter, Prewitt Filter, ect using CUDA on GPU.
-I also implemented these filters using C++ and OpenCV.
+I also implemented these filters using C++.
+Includes ImGui graphical interface.

 Example of the input image and resulted image after filtering: